emqx/emqx-docs/en_US/security/authn/mnesia.md

 # Built-in Database

-This authenticator implements password verification algorithm and uses the built-in Mnesia database of EMQX to store client credentials (_users_).
+This authenticator implements the password verification algorithm and uses the built-in Mnesia database of EMQX to store client credentials (_users_).

 Mnesia authentication does not depend on external data sources, and it is simple and lightweight to use.

 ## Configuration

-Mnesia authentication identified with `mechanism = password_based` and `backend = built_in_database`.
+Mnesia authentication is identified with `mechanism = password_based` and `backend = built_in_database`.

 ```hocon
 {